 Liquidity risk is the risk that the organization will encounter difficulty in meeting obligations associated with financial liabilities.
-The Council is exposed to this risk mainly in respect of its accounts payable.
-The Council expects to meet these obligations as they come due through sufficient cash flow from operations.
-The Council has not had issues with meeting obligations in the past several years.
+WomanACT is exposed to this risk mainly in respect of its accounts payable.
+The organization expects to meet these obligations as they come due through sufficient cash flow from operations.
+WomanACT has not had issues with meeting obligations in the past several years.